Direct data-driven control of LTV systems: Data-driven control of LTV systems - Robustness to noise

-Quantifying \eqref{eq:noisy bound} requires knowledge of $b$ and the upper bound on the norm of the measurement noise and process noise vectors, $|v|_{T-1}$ and $|d|_{T-1}$.
-Similarly, the condition \eqref{eq:noisy quadratic bound} cannot be verified using data alone, since $R(k)$ (as defined in \eqref{eq:noisy R(k) definition}) contains information of both the unknown system dynamics matrix and the measurement and process noise affecting the measured data samples.
-Hence, to verify \eqref{eq:noisy quadratic bound}, knowledge of an upper bound on the dynamics matrix $A(k)$, for $k = 0, \ldots, T-1$, and the matrices $V(k)$, for $k = 0, \ldots, T$, and $D(k)$, for $k = 0, \ldots, T-1$, \emph{i.e.} the ensembles of (unmeasured) samples of measurement and process noise corresponding to the measured input-output data, is required.
-While we assume that the system dynamics and the process and measurement noise are unknown, for many practical applications it is expected that reasonable upper bounds on these quantities can be estimated \cite{Cai2004}, \cite[Chapter 8]{Khalil2017}.
+Quantifying \eqref{eq:noisy bound} requires knowledge of $b$ and the upper bound on the norm of the noise vectors, $|v|_{T-1}$ and $|d|_{T-1}$.
+Similarly, the condition \eqref{eq:noisy quadratic bound} cannot be verified using data alone, since $W(k)$ (as defined in \eqref{eq:noisy R(k) definition}) contains information of both the unknown system dynamics matrix and the noise affecting the data samples.
+Hence, to verify \eqref{eq:noisy quadratic bound}, knowledge of an upper bound on $A(k)$, for $k = 0, \ldots, T-1$, and the matrices $V(k)$, for $k = 0, \ldots, T$, and $D(k)$, for $k = 0, \ldots, T-1$, \emph{i.e.} the ensembles of (unmeasured) samples of measurement and process noise corresponding to the measured input-output data, is required.\footnote{While we assume that the system dynamics and noise are unknown, for many practical applications it is expected that reasonable upper bounds on these quantities can be estimated \cite[Chapter 8]{Khalil2017}.} The practical relevance of the result of Theorem~\ref{th:noisy trajectory boundedness} is illustrated in \cite{Scarpa2022}, which proposes a data-driven controller for planar snake robot locomotion, partly based on this result.